IBM Product Center

 IBM Product Center was an American retailer wholly owned by International Business Machines that sold the company's office equipment, which consisted at the time mostly of photocopiers, typewriters and personal computers.
 The first store opened in 1980 in downtown Philadelphia, Pennsylvania.

 History

-The Product Center ran concurrent with IBM's Business Computer Centers, which were demonstration and training centers for the company's products established in the 1920s.
+By serving retail, walk-in customers, the Product Center differed from IBM's traditional use of salesmen with territories and accounts.
+The stores ran concurrent with IBM's Business Computer Centers, which were demonstration and training centers for the company's products established in the 1920s.
 While these Business Computer Centers were aimed at small and large businesses alike, the Product Centers were aimed chiefly to market IBM's lower-cost office equipment at small businesses and home office buyers.